LambdaLightSource/diamond-image-service/README.md

 ## Introduction

 The Diamond Image Service processes and manage images dynamically within a Kubernetes environment.
-This service uses Thumbor, an open-source photo thumbnail service, to provide features for image visualization, resizing, reformatting, and storage management via a NAS-S3 bucket.
+This service uses Thumbor, an open-source photo processing and thumbnail tool, to provide features for image visualization, resizing, reformatting, and storage management via a NAS-S3 bucket.

 # Technical Architecture